pchiorean/Indentz/docs/README.md

 ---

 ### **FitTo...**
-Resize one or more selected objects, without scaling them.
+**`FitToPage...`** resize the selected object(s), without scaling them: if the object is larger than the page/margins/bleed, it will be reduced; if it is smaller but inside a "snap" area, it will be enlarged.
 Ordinary frames are simply resized.
-In order not to deform them, rotated objects, ovals, groups, etc. are clipped in a frame which is resized.
+In order not to deform them, rotated objects, ovals, groups, etc. are clipped in a frame which is resized. **`FitToSpread...`** do the same for pages grouped in a spread.

-**`FitToPage...`** bring the size of an object to the size of the page, the page margins, or the page bleed. **`FitToSpread...`** do the same for pages grouped in a spread.
-If the object is larger than the page, it will be reduced; if it is smaller and inside a "snap" area, it will be enlarged.
+**`FitTo...Forced.jsx`** resize exactly to the named dimensions.

-**`FitTo...Forced.jsx`** resize exactly to the page or the spread bleed (useful, for example, for the background image).
+**`FitTo.jsx`** it's not run directly, but it's called internally by the other scripts in the series.

 **`ClipUndo.jsx`** restores one or several clipped objects at once.